thirusk86/nixos-auto-update/README.md

-# Weekly service to auto update NixOS
+# Service to auto update NixOS weekly through GIT

 Experimental support for upadting the Nixos with the latest update from github repo.